AgapeIntelligence/spiralcore/README.md

-# RSRP Phase 1A Pilot — December 2025
+# spiralcore — RSRP Phase 1A Pilot — December 2025

 Official scaffold for the first empirical validation of RSRP
 Governance: Codes 1–9 locked · Code 10 permanently removed · Free will absolute